One in Four is run for survivors.

 Dianne leads the advocacy work for One in Four.
 She has over 15 years proven expertise in working with survivors and the criminal justice process and civil claims.
 Her understanding of the needs of survivors in this complex area, ensures clients feel well understood and supported.
 She has a background in law and advocacy and has supported hundreds of clients from across the UK and Ireland and as far afield as the USA, Iran and Jamaica.

-North London Clinical Coordinator: Marta Carbajo
+Clinical Services Manager: Marta Carbajo

 Marta joined One in Four as a volunteer therapist in 2020, becoming North London Coordinator in 2022.
 With a background in education, she has worked in South East Asia and London as a teacher and Head of Year.